retaildevcrews/ngsa/spikes/lets-encrypt/README.md

 This is a setup using Azure DNS.
 In this setup, update your domain to use Azure DNS Zone nameservers.

+If your domain is added to a existing Azure DNS zone in another subscription, make sure you update the DNS Zone in tha subscription.

 ```bash

 # example: export Ngsa_DNS_RG=dns-rg